Pointyepic/econio/README.md

 # Creative Economic Project: Econ.io

 Econ.io is an online multiplayer game where players are nations that compete against each other to achieve the highest possible GDP.
 The game uses Node.JS and Socket.io, along with HTML and CSS.
-It is based on Victor Zhou's tutorial on building a Multiplayer io game (https://victorzhou.com/blog/build-an-io-game-part-1/)
+It is adpated from Victor Zhou's tutorial on building a Multiplayer io game (https://victorzhou.com/blog/build-an-io-game-part-1/)

 Economics concepts covered:
 GDP/Full Employment GDP